rbroc/rbroc/content/about.md

 title: About
 ---

-I am a tenure-track Assistant Professor at the Department of Culture, Cognition and Computation, Aarhus University.
-Previously, I was a postdoc at Psychoinformatics Lab, UT Austin, with which I am still affiliated.
+I am a tenure-track Assistant Professor at the Department of Culture, Cognition and Computation @ Aarhus University.
+Previously, I was a postdoc at Psychoinformatics Lab @ UT Austin.

 My work focuses on NLP and data science methods, applied to the study of [clinical conditions](https://arxiv.org/abs/2301.06916), [cognitive processes and individual differences](https://aclanthology.org/2022.findings-emnlp.123/), and [social and political phenomena](https://escholarship.org/uc/item/58v5d82w).
 I spend most of my time developing research methods, trying to make ML tools and practices more available to research communities in cognitive and social sciences, and [writing scientific papers about it](https://journals.sagepub.com/doi/pdf/10.1177/25152459211026864).
 I am also interested in humanitarian NLP, and have previously worked as [Data Fellow](https://centre.humdata.org/data-fellows/) in Predictive Analytics at the United Nations' Centre for Humanitarian Data.
 I am an NLP and deep learning enthusiast, motivated to help making AI fairer, more democratic, and more socially impactful.